 There are also opportunities at GCHQ for graduates in a number of areas, including:

-- Cyber operations specialists - a 2:2 in a STEM subject is required for this key role where you'll need to apply technology creatively to solve problems.
+- Cyber operations specialists - you'll get to apply technology creatively to solve problems.
 This may involve hacking the computers of criminals and terrorists to discover and disrupt their plans.

-- Intelligence analysts - with a 2:2 or above, and a strong interest in technology and current affairs, you'll turn complex data into vital intelligence.
+- Intelligence analysts - with a strong interest in technology and current affairs, you'll turn complex data into vital intelligence.

 - Language analysts - if you have native speaker capability or graduate-level knowledge of the required language.
 GCHQ is particularly seeking speakers of languages including Korean, Persian and any Arab dialects.

-- Maths - you'll need a 2:1 to be considered for one of these roles, which involve using powerful computer software, cryptology, cryptanalysis and mathematical modelling.
+- Maths - these roles involve using powerful computer software, cryptology, cryptanalysis and mathematical modelling.

-- Technical - requiring a 2:2 in a relevant subject, there are jobs for computer network specialists, software developers, infrastructure engineers and others.
+- Technical - there are jobs for computer network specialists, software developers, infrastructure engineers and others.

-If you haven't been to university and you're interested in a cyber security career, the CyberFirst programme provides school leavers with a route towards a degree apprenticeship in the subject.
+If you haven't been to university and you're interested in a cyber security career, the National Cyber Security Centre's (NCSC) CyberFirst programme provides school leavers with a route towards a degree apprenticeship in the subject.

 Get more information about your early careers options at GCHQ.

 - Learn more about becoming an intelligence analyst.